flemic/ETD/README.md

 * BSSIDs of WiFI APs whose RSSIs are to be modeled in the defined virtual training points;

 <a name="virutal_training_points"></a>
-## Implementation of New Virtual Training Points Definition Methods
+## Implementation of New Virtual Points Definition Methods

 <a name="propagation_model"></a>
 ## Implementation of New Propagation Models

 <a name="multiwall"></a>
-## Accommodation of Multi-Wall model for New Environments
+## Accommodation of the Multi-Wall model for New Environments